Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 A piece of broiled cod sitting on top of brown beans next to steamed broccoli with a lemon wedge on one side.

-I’m always on the look out for new, easy ways to prepare budget-friendly fish like cod.
-I ran across this recipe on Serious Eats a long time ago and fell in love with the lemon sauce that creates a bit of creaminess and a nice brown crust on top.
+I’m always on the look out for new, easy ways to prepare budget-friendly fresh fish like cod.
+I ran across this simple recipe on Serious Eats a long time ago and fell in love with the lemon sauce that creates a bit of creaminess and a nice brown crust on top.

 I’m not a fan of anchovies, but the anchovy paste in the sauce adds body that would be missing otherwise.
 Add some sautéed broccolini and tender beans or mashed potatoes and you have one lovely meal.